heksaani/InnuendoCliCpouta/README.md

 # Testing workflows on InnuendoCLI platform for different species.

-## Launch workflow for ecoli species
+## Launch workflows for ecoli species

 Things to remember before launching pipeline